 We considered the extent of compliance with these laws and regulations as part of our audit procedures on the related financial statement items including a review of financial statement disclosures.
 We reviewed the company's records of breaches of laws and regulations, minutes of meetings and correspondence with relevant authorities to identify potential material misstatements arising.
 We discussed the company's policies and procedures for compliance with laws and regulations with members of management responsible for compliance.
-We have reviewed management's assessment of how the company, and production, comply with the relevant laws and regulations governing access to the creative industry tax credits.

-Independent auditor's report (continued) To the members of Foodles Production (UK) Limited
+Independent auditor's report (continued) To the members of Cogsworth Productions Limited